 - the age and overall health of the individual

-- availability and affordability of treatment
+- the availability and affordability of treatment

 - personal preferences

-Common treatments include:
+Common treatments for throat cancer

-Surgery: A surgeon will remove the tumor and other cancerous tissue.
+- Surgery: A surgeon will remove the tumor and other cancerous tissue.
 This may affect the shape and function of the voice box, the epiglottis, and other structures.

-Laser surgery: This may be an option in the early stages.
+- Laser surgery: This may be an option in the early stages.

-Radiation therapy: Targeted doses of radiation aim to kill the cancer cells.
+- Radiation therapy: Targeted doses of radiation aim to kill the cancer cells.

-Chemotherapy: Drugs aim to target and kill cancer cells.
+- Chemotherapy: Drugs aim to target and kill cancer cells.

-Immunotherapy: This is a new approach that boosts the immune system’s ability to defend the body against cancer.
+- Immunotherapy: This is a new approach that boosts the immune system’s ability to defend the body against cancer.